ExaFEL/docs/_posts/2017-05-19-cspad_calib.md

 cspad.quadrants_cbf all_max.cbf
 ```

-Assuming we have maxima for all data runs in our experiment, we can
+With the quadrant positions now refined, the calibration files must be updated to reflect the new parameters.

+Full details on the CSPad detector geometry and alignment information can be found [here](https://confluence.slac.stanford.edu/display/PSDM/Detector+Geometry) and (here)[https://confluence.slac.stanford.edu/display/PSDM/CSPAD+Geometry+and+Alignment].

 Note:
-  Running the calibman command line interface requires having the MySQL package for python.
-This is installed using conda as
+  The CCN newsletter article mentions performing manual calibration using the LCLS tool `calibman`, which is installed as part of psana.
+Running the calibman command line interface requires having the MySQL package available for python.
+This is installed with conda as

   ```bash
 conda install mysql-python
   ```
-  Note that calibman requires a user to be within the LCLS psana environment, and currently does not work on external systems.
+  However, note that calibman requires a user to be within the LCLS psana environment, and currently does not work on external systems.